egedebruin/Trackscape/README.md

 **API**

 When a configuration is started, a server will also be available for API calls.
+The API calls will be processed only when activity is found on the cameras.

 The port of the API calls can be determined in the config file, when it isn't given the default port is 8080.
 There are two API calls:

 CALL=
 * section?completed=true